Skip to main content

 When do credit cards charge interest?

-Every month, your credit card company sends you a statement containing all your transactions for the billing period.
-That statement will include a statement balance, a minimum monthly payment and its due date.
+Every month, you will receive a statement from your credit card company containing all your transactions over the billing period.
+That statement includes (but is not limited to) a statement balance, a minimum monthly payment and its due date.
 By agreeing to your credit card's terms, you're responsible for paying at least the minimum payment due each billing cycle.

 What is credit card interest?

-Interest is the cost of borrowing money.
-Credit card interest is often expressed as an annual percentage rate (APR), an important part of the calculation of interest charges assessed on your account's outstanding balance.
+Interest is the cost of borrowing money when you don’t pay off the full balance by the due date.
+Credit card interest is often expressed as an annual percentage rate (APR), and is charged on any unpaid portion of your balance.
+This can include purchases, cash advances and balance transfers.

 How is credit card interest calculated?

-There are a few methods credit card issuers use to calculate interest; your cardmember agreement will have the details.
-Generally speaking, carrying a balance from month to month causes interest to accrue on a daily basis based on the Daily Periodic Rate (DPR).
-What we call DPR is your daily interest charge.
-It's calculated by dividing your credit card's APR by 365 (days in the year).
+There are a few methods credit card issuers use to calculate interest (check your cardmember agreement for specific details).
+Generally speaking, carrying a balance from month to month causes interest to accrue on a daily basis based on the periodic interest rate.
+This figure is calculated by dividing your credit card's APR by 365 for each day in the year.

 When do I get charged interest on my credit card?

-You may get a grace period of around 21 days to pay off your balance.
-The due date on your statement is the end of your grace period, which is when interest starts accruing if you have not paid off the full balance.
+Some credit card provide a grace period of around 21 days to pay off your balance.
+This is usually the time between the end of a billing cycle and the payment due date.
+After the grace period, interest will start accruing if you have not paid off the full balance.

 Cash advances have a separate APR and begin accruing interest immediately.
-Balance transfers and convenience checks often come with a promotional APR for some time frame.
-That's usually between 10 and 18 months of opening the account.
+Balance transfers and convenience checks often come with a promotional APR for a set period of time (usually between 10 and 18 months of opening the account, but can be offered later as a special rate).
 After that, any balance that wasn't paid begins accruing interest.

 How to avoid interest charges on a credit card